 If there’s anything that’s incorrect – After all, there is a big difference between .5 acres and 5.0 acres – you may have an easy appeal on your hands.

 SEE WHAT YOUR NEIGHBORS PAY

 In many cases, property taxes are pretty steady throughout neighborhoods.
 Sure, some homes in your neighborhood may be appreciably larger or smaller than yours, but many properties are likely to be very similarly sized and, as a result, should have similar assessed valuations and property tax bills.

 If you aren’t close enough with your neighbors to discuss your property tax bills, you can contact a real estate agent to have them pull “comps.”

-“Comps” are properties nearby yours in Charleston that are comparable in size and other specifications to your own.
+“Comps” are properties nearby yours in Charleston, Mount Pleasant, Daniel Island, Johns Island, Summerville, Hanahan, North Charleston and the Barrier Islands of Folly Beach, Isle of Palms and Sullivans Island that are comparable in size and other specifications to your own.